OverlordAkise/darkrp-so/README.md

 # Major changes

+Fspectate and FPP have been removed, if you need them please get them from the workshop or github again.

 Do NOT install this if you need any of the following that have been removed:

  - Removed the darkrp hud, scoreboard, f4menu, etc. (nearly all UIs)